fattyageboy/berthcare/design-documentation/design-system/components/forms.md

 **No character limit:**

 - If you need a limit, your design is wrong
-- Nurses need to document what matters
+- caregivers need to document what matters
 - Artificial limits create workarounds
 - Storage is cheap, time is expensive